Artist Residency for Visual Artists

 Aside from a fellow visual artist, resident artists can expect to be sharing the house with a resident gardener and either a writer, or performer/interdisciplinary artist/musician.
 All residents have in common that their work relates to the land or the environment in some meaningful way.

-The residents will have three shared dinners a month which will be attended by the residency directors and one or more visiting artists (two dinners will be prepared by a local chef, one will be a potluck).
+The residents will have three shared dinners a month which will be attended by the residency directors and one or more guests from the art/creative/farming community (two dinners will be prepared by a local chef, one will be a potluck).
 At these gatherings, there will be opportunities for structured critiques by established artists.
 Beyond these shared dinners, residents will be responsible for all their own meals.

-Applications are to be submitted online and open December 1st, 2016, and close March 1st, 2017.
+Applications are to be submitted online and open December 1st, 2018, and close March 1st, 2019.

-Notices will be mailed out in the first week of April, 2017.
+Notices will be mailed out in the first week of April, 2019.

-Submit to the Visual Artist Residency here.
+Submit to the Visual Artist Residency starting December 1st on Submittable.